 Note: all calibration factors are expressed as exponential numbers.
-For example: 104.05E-3, this is the same as the number 104.05 x 10-3 = 0.10405 stalled optical filter is the same as the UA number appearing on the "Calibration Chart" for the optical filter in position "A".
+For example: 104.05E-3, this is the same as the number $104.05 \times 10-3 = 0.10405$

 - 1. Refer to your calibration data print-out and check the following information: - a.
-Under the heading GENERAL CALIBRATION INFORMA-TION FOR FILTER A: check that the UA number of the in-
+Under the heading GENERAL CALIBRATION INFORMATION FOR FILTER A: check that the UA number of the installed optical filter is the same as the UA number appearing on the "Calibration Chart" for the optical filter in position "A".